Consteel/manual/docs/manual/9_0_standard-design/9_2_reinforced-concrete-design.md

 <!-- wp:paragraph -->

-Required input parameters for reinforced concrete design are the following (see Chapter 5.2.2 Concrete Reinforced members for details):
+Required input parameters for reinforced concrete design are the following (see Chapter Concrete Reinforced members for details):

 1. In case of reinforced concrete beam

-   - Reinforced concrete cross sections with design option (see Chapter 5.2.2.1)
+   - Reinforced concrete cross sections with [design option](../5_0_structural-modeling/5_2_line-members.md)

-   - Beam reinforcement object assigned to the concrete member (see Chapter 5.2.2.2.)
+   - Beam reinforcement object assigned to the concrete member

-   - First or second order analysis results (see Chapter 8.5.1.1 and 8.5.1.2)
+   - First or second order analysis [result](../8_0_structural-analysis/8_5_analysis-results.md)

 3. In case of reinforced concrete columns

-   - Reinforced concrete cross sections with design option (see Chapter 5.2.2.1)
+   - Reinforced concrete cross sections with design option

-   - Column reinforcements set assigned to the concrete member (see Chapter 5.2.2.3.)
+   - Column reinforcements set assigned to the concrete member

-   - Design parameter to control design settings assigned to the concrete member (see below)
+   - Design parameter to control design settings assigned to the concrete member

    - Appropriate global imperfections if required

-   - First or second order analysis results (see Chapter 8.5.1.1 and 8.5.1.2)
+   - First or second order analysis results

 4. In case of reinforced concrete slabs

-    - Defined reinforcement schemes in the main directions (see Chapter 5.3.1)
+    - Defined reinforcement schemes in the [main directions](../5_0_structural-modeling/5_3_surface-members.md)

-    - First or second order shell results (see Chapter 8.6.1)
+    - First or second order shell [results](../8_0_structural-analysis/8_5_analysis-results.md)

 During the design, Consteel will perform the available standard checks according to EN1992-1-1 for all of the cross sections automatically.
 Cross sections with their dominant utilizations will be collected into the results grid, and will be shown using the color-coded visualization in the modeling area.